Nominations for the DIEEC Excellence in Early Childhood Awards are now closed.

 Associate Professor, University of Delaware

-Patti Lynch boasts over thirty-five years of active involvement in early childhood education, serving in roles such as classroom teacher, curriculum coordinator, and technical assistant.
-Passionate about empowering the early childhood community, she currently leads as the Program Manager at the Wilmington Early Care and Education (WECEC) Professional Development Resource Center (PDRC), striving to unite resources and community.
-WECEC facilitates monthly meetings, organizes professional development events, and fosters a continuous exchange of resources to support the ECE profession.
+Patti Lynch boasts over thirty-five years of active involvement in early childhood education, serving in roles such as classroom teacher, curriculum coordinator, coach, mentor, professional development facilitator, and technical assistant.
+Passionate about empowering the early childhood community, Patti is a Child Development Associate (CDA) Professional Development Specialist (PDS), serving Infant, Toddler, and Preschool professionals as they proceed through their verification processes to earn their CDA Credential.
+Additionally, she serves the Wilmington Early Care and Education Council (WECEC) Professional Development Resource Center (PDRC), as a volunteer and professional development committee member, striving to unite resources and community.

 Lisa started working at an educational publisher, using her English degree to create literacy workbooks and manipulative materials for high school curricula.
 Years later, while teaching English at Delaware Technical Community College, she began to understand the impact of early learning experiences on literacy.
 She then became an assessor of early learning development for ages pre-k to adults and the director of education at Huntington Learning Center.
 When she became Executive Director at deaeyc nearly five years ago, she knew she had landed where she was meant to be.